 How To Take Care of Your Feet While Hiking: Your feet are how you travel the 2000+ miles to complete the thru-hike on the big three trails.
 Your feet will get soaked, get blisters and more if you don't focus attention when issues first start which can lead to a quick end to your trek.

 Let's go take a long walk through managing foot care and why you want to treat them like the kings and queens they are!
 If you want to have an overall awesome experience give your feet the TLC they deserve.
+Proper care for your feet can save you from ending up in the ER, you did get travel insurance right?

-There are many issues which can occur when you aren't taking care of your feet while on a long-distance hike.
+There are many issues that can occur when you aren't taking care of your feet while on a long-distance hike.
 Most of them though are easily remedied with some care and time out of shoes and getting proper air.

 There are a great many ways to take care of your feet on the trail.
 The easiest is to wear 2 pairs of socks to help cut down on the number of blisters by giving a second layer to absorb.
 Other management is to give the air to ensure they get a chance to fully dry out and repair themselves.